kokarn/pptx-control/README.md

 # PowerPoint Remote Control

 A mobile-friendly web interface for remote PowerPoint control using your phone as a remote.
-Control presentations with simple touch gestures and volume buttons.
+Control presentations with simple touch gestures.

 ![Usage Example](usage.png)